dimamik/dimamik/content/about/_index.md

   </div>

 - [torus.dimamik.com](https://torus.dimamik.com) - Torus library demo, where you can explore different search methods and their configurations.
-- [Vault](https://github.com/dimamik/vault) - Lightweight Elixir library for immutable data storage within a process subtree
+- [Vault](https://github.com/dimamik/vault) - lightweight Elixir library for immutable data storage within a process subtree
 - [Advent of Code 2024](https://github.com/dimamik/advent_of_code_2024) - 25 programming languages, each day in a new programming language.
 - [Subtitles player](https://github.com/dimamik/subtitles-player) - takes a video, generates subtitles, and plays the video alongside the generated subtitles.
 - [Schedule your life](https://github.com/agh-kiwis/agh-kiwis) - uses time allocation algorithms to chunk and plan long-term activities throughout your calendar.
 Reallocates events if they are not completed on time.